 Another great college town – and Cambridge’s historic rival – is Oxford.
 Just 60 minutes by train, a day trip from London to Oxford is ideal for travellers young and old.

-Oxford University is far and away the city’s most famous attraction.
+The world famous & illustrious Oxford University is far and away the city’s most famous attraction.
 Founded in the 12th-century, it is the oldest English speaking University in the world.
 Its 40 colleges and associated buildings are scattered throughout the city and boast stunning architecture and impressive detail.

 Need to save money?
 Check out the cheapest hostels in Manchester, England!